pantherdb/OrthoGrafter/README.md

 Output files are placed in the output folder.
 Expected outputs for sample set are in file sampleOutput.out

-Current output will list only changed ortholog sets

 # OrthoGrafter Options